Skip to content

 You may have elaborate fundraising events that delight your members.
 However, relying on passive fundraisers—simple, low-effort fundraising initiatives—throughout the year helps simplify volunteer coordination and keeps their commitments enjoyable and realistic.

-For instance, RaiseRight gift card fundraising allows families to earn dollars for your cause or program by purchasing and using gift cards for the goods and services already in their budgets.
-Families can earn up to 20% on purchases ranging from groceries to streaming subscriptions, with earnings flowing directly to your organization’s account.
+For instance, RaiseRight—a gift card and online shopping fundraiser—allows families to earn dollars for your cause through everyday purchases.
+Your supporters can fundraise just by shopping online or purchasing gift cards for goods and services already in their budgets.
+You’ll earn up to 20% back on each gift card or online purchase.

 It’s also a fundraising method that requires minimal management, so you don’t have to ask for hours of volunteer help.
 Ready to try it out?